GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/gateway-policies.md

 ## Attack Scenario

-Without gateway policies, an attacker can spoof a game host's IP address and send malicious requests to your game backend.
+Without Gateway Policies, an attacker can spoof a game host's IP address and send malicious requests to your game backend.
 In response, you or your hosting provider might decide to block the IP address.
 As a result, your game host, including legitimate game server traffic, would no longer be able to communicate with your game backend.